lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 ![Login Screen](https://m.media-amazon.com/images/G/01/mobile-apps/dex/avs/sdk/3.png")

-**NOTE:** Incorrect information in `AlexaClientSDKConfig.json` is the most common reason for errors.

 **TIP**: If you are running Raspbian Lite, run `AuthServer.py` on a machine with access to a web browser and copy the refresh token into `AlexaClientSDKConfig.json` on your Pi.

+#### Common Issues

+These are the most common issues encountered when trying to obtain a refresh token:

+* Allowed Origins and Return URLs in your Security Profile are HTTPS not HTTP.
+* Incorrect information in `AlexaClientSDKConfig.json` is the most common reason for errors.

 ### 3.4 Test the microphone